 Head and shoulders patterns consist of several candlesticks that form a peak, which makes up the head, and two lower peaks that make up the left and right shoulders.
 The right shoulder on these patterns typically is lower than the left, but it is often equal.
 Sometimes, there is a fake out, which makes the right shoulder higher than the left.
 They are a well-known pattern and probably one of the easiest to learn.

-They are part of the reversal pattern family.
-The head & shoulders pattern is a specific chart pattern informing you of a bullish to bearish trend reversal.
-Knowing this pattern can save you from becoming a bag holder.
-The H & S pattern also happens to be one of the most reliable reversal patterns out there.
-It’s pretty accurate at telling you an uptrend is coming to an end.
-They are very fun to trade and they come in a variety of shapes and sizes!
+The head & shoulders pattern is a specific chart pattern informing of a bullish to a bearish trend reversal.
+Knowing this pattern can save the trader from becoming a bag holder.
+It is also one of the most reliable reversal patterns out there.
+It is pretty accurate at informing that an uptrend is ending.
+They are very fun to trade and come in various shapes and sizes!

-Basics of Head and Shoulders Patterns
+Head and Shoulders Pattern Basics

 Volume and Neckline Break

 For this pattern to be confirmed, the uptrend needs to be broken.
 The reverse only happens once the neckline support has been broken.